-In this article, I want to go into great detail and tell you about the best basketball socks on the market.
+In this article, I want to tell you about the best basketball socks on the market and why they are a must-have for every ambitious basketball player.
 Read on – you don’t want to make the same mistake I did!

-This comes down to personal preferences, but I like my basketball socks to be a little thicker than my usual everyday socks.
-I have rather narrow feet, so thicker material helps me to improve the fit of my shoes.
-This means that my feet slide less inside the shoes which not only helps to avoid blisters but also makes quick basketball moves much more comfortable!
+This comes down to personal preference, but I like my basketball socks to be a little thicker than my usual everyday socks.
+I have rather narrow feet, so socks made from thicker material help me improve the fit of my shoes.
+This way, my feet slide much less inside the shoes, which not only helps to avoid blisters but also makes quick basketball moves much more comfortable.

 Of course, if you have very wide feet and you already have a hard time getting into your shoes you might want to look towards thinner socks like the Nike Cotton Cushion.

-There used to be a time where basketball players wore long tube socks that went up all the way to the knees.
-But these socks are completely out of fashion nowadays and have been replaced by modern compression pants.
+There was a time when basketball players wore long tube socks that went all the way up to the knees.
+These socks are completely out of fashion now and have been replaced by compression pants.

-This is mostly a fashion decision, but some like the added compression of crew cut socks.
-Another reason to choose crew cut socks is when you wear an ankle brace and want to avoid unnecessary friction.
+Which kind of socks to pick is mostly a fashion decision, but some athletes like the added compression of crew cut socks.
+Another reason to choose crew cut socks is if you wear ankle braces and want to avoid unnecessary friction.

-The more expensive performance socks like the Nike Elite bring you additional cushioning in the forefoot and around the heel which makes them extremely comfortable and helps you to avoid blisters.
-I personally love this additional cushioning because it really helps to lock down my rather narrow feet inside the shoes!
+More expensive performance socks like the Nike Elites bring you additional cushioning in the forefoot and around the heel.
+This makes them extremely comfortable and helps you to avoid blisters.
+I personally love the additional cushioning because it really helps to lock down my narrow feet inside the shoes.

-Some socks also feature compression bands in the mid-foot area which provide additional arch support.
+Some performance socks come with compression bands in the midfoot area that provide additional arch support.
 This can be helpful if you suffer from arch pain or plantar fasciitis.

 This picture of the Nike Hyper Elite shows the compression bands and the cushioning on the inside of modern performance basketball socks: